austin-gregory/austingregory.tech/content/post/blog_MPIO.md

 ]
 +++

 Setup iSCSI multipathing for higher throughput and redundancy, In this guide I show the steps needed to setup MPIO using XenServer (XCP-ng) hosts and a FreeNAS storage server.
+I use round robin as the path selector to double iSCSi performance of my 4 disk array.
 <!--more-->